Scrying involves gazing or staring at or into objects and surfaces to induce a psychic or intuitive state of mind as a popular divination practice.

-Mirror scrying uses different types of mirror depending on tradition.
+Mirror scrying uses different types of mirrors depending on tradition.
 Today, the most popular to use are black mirrors.
 These can be bought ready-made or constructed in several ways.

 How to Scry

-The object may cloud and symbols will appear.
+The object may "cloud" (appear cloudy or blurry like mist or fog rising) and symbols will appear.
 When you get to a point that you begin to see symbols, continue gazing until the images stop.

 To master the art of scrying takes a considerable amount of patience, concentration, and practice.
-Do not be frustrated if you are not successful in your first few attempts.
+Don't be frustrated if you're not successful in your first few attempts.

 Some find that the tool is merely a method to tap into their innate psychic abilities and will see images in their minds' eye.
 Others receive emotional impressions or hear words or thoughts.

-© 2004-2014 by Evylyn Rose
+© 2004-2020 by Evylyn Rose